 - order for the destruction of Arthur Dent's House

-- a order for the destruction of the Planet Earth(written in "Vogon")
+- an order for the destruction of the Planet Earth(written in "Vogon")

 - a "Microscopic Space Fleet"

-- "Peril Sensitive Sunglasses" (an opaque pair of black cardboard sunglasses, you were told to put on to shield yourself from the peril of your final score)
+- "Peril Sensitive Sunglasses" (an opaque pair of black cardboard sunglasses which you were told to put on to shield yourself from the peril of your final score)

 - How Many Times Has This Happened To You? a brochure for The Hitchhikers Guide To The Galaxy

 This game has become infamous for its ferocious difficulty.
 There were several puzzles in the game that helped it earn this status.
 One of them was the "Babel Fish Dispenser" puzzle, in which a player had to place objects around a room to cause a Babel Fish to land in his ear.
 Failure to complete this puzzle did not kill the player, but rendered the game unwinnable due to not having the fish to translate alien languages.
 Later in the game the player had to unjam a hatch on the starship Heart Of Gold, which required one of the ten tools scattered throughout the game world.
 If the player did not manage collect all ten, the game was programmed to ask for one of the tools you did not have.
 Despite the many difficult sections of this game, it was still only listed as "Standard" difficulty by Infocom's rating system.